Finite Riesz products and Ornstein non-inequalities on quantum tori: Concluding remarks

 First notice that, as we have already mentioned in the introduction, Ornstein's result from \cite{Ornstein} is Theorem 1, which is stated for homogeneous differential operators.
 Because derivations constitute the analogue of differentiation in rotation algebras, a generalisation of Ornstein's original statement in the non-commutative setting is still possible.
 Nonetheless, proving such an analogue in its full generality is not immediate or obvious.
 The reason is that if someone wants to follow Ornstein's original proof, then the localisation techniques that Ornstein uses would create some certain obstacles.
 Ornstein's theorem in its full generality for the non-commutative torus is still unknown to the authors.

 Our approach, motivated by \cite{KazWojc}, gives a counterexample of the inequality only for the case of trigonometric polynomials constructed by finite non-commutative Riesz products.
 The finiteness of the products is crucial and it actually allows us to extend the results from \cite{KazWojc} to the non-commutative setting and thus, to obtain a non-commutative analogue of \cite[Theorem 2.3]{KazWojc} for the anisotropic case, which also extends Theorem \ref{main}.
-This will lead also to an extension of Corollary \ref{cor0}.
-Because the essence of the aforementioned extensions is practically the same, we summarise them as Theorem \ref{thm0} (see below).

 But first, for sake of completeness, we give briefly the definition of a $d$-dimensional finite Riesz product on a $d$-dimensional quantum torus.
-For any natural number $d\ge2$ and any collection of irrational numbers $\{\theta_{ij}\}_{i,j=1}^d$ from $[0,1]$, let $\Theta$ denote the $d\times d$-skew symmetric matrix
+For any natural number $d\ge2$ and any collection of irrational numbers $\{\theta_{kl}\}_{1\leq k<l\leq d}$ from $[0,1]$, let $\Theta$ denote the $d\times d$-skew symmetric matrix

-Let $\mathcal{A}_\Theta$ denote the universal C$^*$-algebra generated by unitary operators $\{U_j\}_{j=1}^d$ that satisfy the following commutation relations:
+Let $\mathcal{A}_\Theta$ denote the universal C$^*$-algebra generated by unitary operators $\{U_\Theta(j)\}_{j=1}^d$ that satisfy the following commutation relations:

 Then $\mathcal{A}_\Theta$ will be the $d$-dimensional non-commutative or quantum torus; often denoted by $\mathbb{T}_\Theta^d$.
-If $U:=(U_1,\dots,U_d)$ and for any multi-index $\alpha=(\alpha_1,\dots,\alpha_d)\in\mathbb{Z}^d$, we denote
+If $U_\Theta:=(U_\Theta(1),\dots,U_\Theta(d))$ and for any multi-index $\alpha=(\alpha_1,\dots,\alpha_d)\in\mathbb{Z}^d$, we denote

 then $\mathcal{A}_\Theta$ is the norm closure of the space of trigonometric polynomials of the form

 Notice that this simply generalises the case of $d=2$, that we dealt with so far.
 Similarly, we can define the trace $\tau$ on $\mathcal{A}_\Theta$ by